-One more pointer: Don’t give your attentions to moments when your kids are frowning, complaining or bickering with each other.
+One more pointer: Don’t give your attention to moments when your kids are frowning, complaining, or bickering with each other.
 Let it go.
-In fact, it’s critical to give little to these moments you ‘don’t want’ while patiently waiting for the moments you ‘do want.’
+It’s critical to give little to these moments you ‘don’t want while patiently waiting for the moments you ‘do want.’

 2. Ask curious questions to expand upon moments of joy and pleasure.